VibroSim/VibroSim_Simulator/README.txt

 Windows.
 If COMSOL is to be used, the command line executables for COMSOL need to be added to the path.
-For COMSOL 5.4 these executables were installed to the following directory:
+For COMSOL 5.4 these executables were likely installed to the following directory:
 	 C:\Program Files\COMSOL\COMSOL54\Multiphysics\bin\win64

 This directory needs to be added to the end of `path` environment variable.
 Searching "environment variables" in the start menu is a good way to find where to make this edit.

-The matlab files in VibroSim_COMSOL need to be added to an environment variable called:
-	 MATLABPATH
+Path entries on Windows are usually separated with semicolons (;)

 VibroSim Simulator Workflow
 ---------------------------